 There are two things you need to consider when testing a design.
 The first is if you conduct the in-person and remote.
 The second is to conduct the test on a live or test environment.
-As you can guess, with these choices, there are four possible combination.
+Given these choices, there are four possible combinations.
 The scenario I advise for most churches is in-person sessions on a test environment.
 Recruit a mix of existing members and unchurched friends.
 Then test using printed designs, on-screen mockups, or prototypes.
 Testing with remote audiences and live websites is typically more expensive.
 Plus you do not get any personal connection with the people using your site.

 Select a tool

 If you search for testing tools, you might be a bit overwhelmed.
 There are many online testing tools that allow you to test images or full-blown websites.
 Companies like Amazon have the luxury of testing an idea with a small percentage of their visitors.
 Most likely you have limited traffic and budgets.
 Use a script and printed pages to conduct your test.
 A user can say if they like a layout more.
 They might find a link more easily.
 Or they will better understand a navigation piece because it uses less “churchy” words.
 Regardless, select an online or offline tool that best suits your needs and budget.

 The easiest way to skew your results is to influence your questions.
 This is most easily done when conducting an in-person test.
 Body language alone can tell if you are happy with an answer.
 Do not script your questions to lead anyone to a result you want.
 Remember to seek what options resonate with your audience.
 Keep your personal preferences out of the mix.